 When I travel, I consume content from sources that are written by independent curators of travel information (like Lonely Planet or Rick Steves), as well as content that was produced by professional copywriters from tourist bureaus.
 I understand the difference and value them both.

-As a travel writer, I’ve spent years exploring the sites and experiences that are unique to the places along the Mississippi River.
+As a travel writer, I’ve spent years exploring the sites and experiences that are unique to the Mississippi River Valley.
 I’ve written travel guides, features for magazines and newspapers, and dozens of blogs.

 Because I spend a lot of my time on the road talking to people about what they like and what they don’t in their travel experiences, I understand that different people have different expectations and desires when it comes to travel.
 One of the lessons I’ve learned is that it’s critical to manage those expectations—to let customers know clearly what to expect.